dbit-mumbai/DataStructureLab_2022_23/README.md

 # DSA

-Name : Shravani Shinde
+Name : Marc Fernandez

-Roll no : 54 (SE IT)
+Roll no : 17 (SE IT)

-Batch : C
+Batch : A

 ## DSA experiment list A  : -